BenjaminMoya/BenjaminMoya/README.md

 **`Student(Developer/Designer)`**

 I am passionate about the development of digital tools which led me to delve deeper into this world.
-I am currently in the 6th semester and all the repositories that are public are projects or required by the different subjects or of a personal nature 🌟
+I am currently in the 6th semester and all the repositories that are public are projects required by the different subjects or of a personal nature 🌟

 ---